DrDanielh/UiAbot/docs/src/perception.rst

 ==========
 The concept of percetion, in the field of robotics, is to organize, identify and interpret sensor information in order to represent and understand the robot's surrounding environment.
 This is a crucial factor in any robotic system that is supposed to do autonomous tasks.
-For a better description of the widely known see-think-act cycle, referred to as the foundation in all autonomous operations, it is rewritten as a *percept*-think-act cycle.

 The UiAbot perception system is a complex integration of various sensors, each of which feeds data into the ROS 2